Applying to Medicine after A-Level Results

 If you’re looking for something a bit closer to home, you really can’t go wrong with Poland.
 A long-standing pillar of European medical education, its medical schools are old, well-equipped and more than happy to accept international students.

-If you decide to study medicine in Poland, you should know tha the tuition fees are comparable to the UK for many medical schools.
+If you decide to study medicine in Poland, you should know that the tuition fees are comparable to the UK for many medical schools.
 However, the living costs are significantly lower, in the range of £600 a month for rent, utilities, transport, etc. Overall, this makes it a more affordable option than the UK.

-The true benefit, however, is that entry into Polish medical schools is significantly easier than it is compared to the UK, or even other European countries.
+The true benefit, however, is that entry into Polish medical schools is significantly easier than it is compared to the UK or even other European countries.
 A-Levels don’t matter quite so much, and on top of that, many universities (for example, the Medical University of Lublin) don’t have an entrance exam either.

 Romania